The HBSAB Board of Governors is a diverse group of HBS alumni

 Hayden Anderson has been treasurer and a member of the

-Board of Governors of HBSAB for three years.
+Board of Governors of HBSAB for four years.
 After retiring three times, Hayden continues to consult with small businesses.
 He was

 previously vice president of finance for Accent Optical Technologies in Bend,